Euler characteristics of Brill-Noether varieties: Introduction

 To compute $\chi$ of the space of limit linear series on an elliptic chain, we stratify the space and introduce {\em pontableaux} (extending \cite{clpt}), combinatorial objects that encode the strata.
 Pontableaux are a generalization of set-valued tableaux.
 We compute the Euler characteristics of the strata, together with the M\"obius function on the set of closed strata ordered by containment; what we are relying on is the well-known fact that $\chi$ may be computed by cutting and pasting (Proposition~\ref{prop:cut-n-paste}).

 Overall, our approach is aligned with and extends the work of Castorena-L\'opez-Teixidor \cite{castorena-lopez-teixidor}, and our recent joint work with L\'opez and Teixidor \cite{clpt}.
 The latter article proves Theorem~\ref{thm:main} in the special case $\dim \Grdab(X,p,q) = 1$.
 Incidentally, the translation between the statements of Theorem~\ref{thm:main} and the main theorem in \cite{clpt} is not trivial, due to the introduction of set-valued standard tableaux to this paper.
-Set-valued tableaux were first introduced by Buch to capture the $K$-theory of the Grassmannian \cite{buch-littlewood-richardson}.
-They provide an explicit enumerative framing for the Euler characteristic formula in Theorem~\ref{thm:main}.

-Independently, a determinantal formula for the Euler characteristic of twice-pointed Brill-Noether varieties has been established by Anderson-Chen-Tarasca using vector bundle methods \cite{anderson-chen-tarasca-k-classes}.
-The main theorem of our Section~\ref{sec:comb} demonstrates combinatorially that the determinantal formula of \cite{anderson-chen-tarasca-k-classes} is equivalent to the enumerative formula of our paper.
-See Remark~\ref{rem:connection-to-act} for more discussion.
+We hope that the combinatorial understanding of the degeneration of $\Grdab(X,p,q)$ provided in this paper shall provide the foundation for deeper analysis of the geometry of $\Grdab(X,p,q)$.